2 Kings 24

 Introduction

-Second Kings 24 narrates the final catastrophic years of the kingdom of Judah, covering three kings in rapid succession: Jehoiakim, Jehoiachin, and Zedekiah.
+Second Kings 24 recounts the last years of the kingdom of Judah, moving quickly through the reigns of Jehoiakim, Jehoiachin, and Zedekiah.
 The chapter spans roughly a decade (c.
-605-597 BC) during which Judah transitions from a defiant vassal state to a conquered and depleted puppet kingdom.
-Nebuchadnezzar of Babylon replaces Egypt as the dominant superpower in the region, and the author of Kings makes clear that all of this unfolds not merely as geopolitics but as the outworking of divine judgment.
-The sins of Manasseh, committed decades earlier, have reached a point of no return: "the LORD was unwilling to forgive" (v.
+605-597 BC), during which Judah passes from a rebellious vassal state to a conquered and weakened puppet kingdom.
+Babylon replaces Egypt as the dominant power in the region, and the author of Kings makes clear that these events are not merely geopolitical but the outworking of divine judgment.
+The sins of Manasseh, committed decades earlier, have now reached a point of no return: "the LORD was unwilling to forgive" (v.
 4).

-The chapter's central event is the first deportation of 597 BC, when Jehoiachin surrendered Jerusalem to Nebuchadnezzar and ten thousand of Judah's leading citizens were carried into exile in Babylon.
-Among these exiles were the prophet Ezekiel (Ezekiel 1:1-3) and very likely Daniel, who had been taken even earlier during the initial submission under Jehoiakim (Daniel 1:1-6).
+The central event of the chapter is the first deportation of 597 BC, when Jehoiachin surrendered Jerusalem to Nebuchadnezzar and ten thousand of Judah's leading citizens were carried into exile in Babylon.
+Among these exiles was the prophet Ezekiel (Ezekiel 1:1-3).
+Daniel, according to Daniel 1:1-6, had been taken to Babylon earlier, during an initial submission under Jehoiakim, a separate event from the deportation described here.
 The parallel account appears in 2 Chronicles 36:9-10.
-The chapter closes with Nebuchadnezzar installing Zedekiah as a vassal king on the throne of David -- the last king Judah would ever have.
+The chapter closes with Nebuchadnezzar installing Zedekiah as a vassal king on the throne of David, the last king Judah would have.

 Jehoiakim's Rebellion and Babylon's Control (vv.
 1-7)